AltBeacon/android-beacon-library/autobind.md

 #### When will deprecated methods, classes and interfaces be removed?

 Deprecated methods will be removed in the 3.0 release of the library, planned for 2022.
-Library versions 2.x wil continue to work with deprecated methods, although their use is now discouraged.
+Library versions 2.x wil continue to work with deprecated methods, although their use is now discouraged and support is ending.